How to Drive Safely, No Matter the Time of Day

 - Utilize 511 or other services so you know if there are traffic incidents or delays on your route.

-- Keep your speed to a correct level.
+- Control your speed.
 Simple math demonstrates that the few seconds you may save by speeding are outweighed by the decrease in fuel economy and the extra risk you’re introducing to yourself and other drivers.
+Generally, you should follow the speed limit.
+If there are traffic jams or other delays, you would need to go slower.

 - Consider carpooling or other forms of public transportation if possible.